sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 grocery store--- quickly getting a simple web application up and running.

 With WebAssembly, you could use JavaScript for fast development, but also use C where you need performance.
-You could use C where static typing is useful, but JavaScript where dynamic typing is a necessity for productivity.
+You could use C (theoretically supports other languages too) where static typing is useful, but JavaScript where dynamic typing is a necessity for productivity.
-And you could combine these modules, to balance productivity and performance, as both these styles can now be executed in the same compiler flow.
+And you could combine these modules, leveraging interoperability to balance productivity and performance, as both these styles can now be executed in the same compiler flow.
 So WebAssembly is more than just C on browsers, it's a carefully coordinated, well-designed, massive engineering effort to reconcile two worlds at odds.